In mood for tasty flavors…

 stuffed peppers in tomato sauce

-🍽️ Serve Romanian Stuffed Peppers With Sour Cream
+🍽️ Serving Romanian Stuffed Peppers

 When done, turn off the heat and sprinkle with freshly chopped dill and parsley.